hleveillegauvin/CodingClub/README.md

 ### <a name="counting-characters"></a>1.2.
 Counting Characters
 ---

 Next, we'll create a program that prompts for an input and returns the number of characters.
 Again we'll use the `read -p` command to prompt the user for an input, and we'll store the user input under the variable `$input`.
 We can create a `while loop` to test whether the user actually typed anything; `if` the input is empty, we'll prompt the user again, `else` (i.e. if the string is not empty), we'll count the number of characters.
-We'll use the `printf` command instead of `echo`, since `echo` hads a arriage return by default, which will add one extra invisible character to our string.
-We'll then use the `wc`command (word count) to count the number of characters.
+We'll use the `printf` command instead of `echo`, since `echo` adds a carriage return by default, which will add one extra invisible character to our string.
+We'll then use the `wc` command (word count) to count the number of characters.
 The standard `wc` output has 3 fields: number of lines, number of words, and number of characters.
-We can use `awk {'print $3'}` to print the third field (i.e. number of characters).
+We can use `awk {'print $3'}` to print the third field (i.e. the number of characters).
 We'll save that number under the variable `$count`.
 We'll then print a sentence using `echo` that returns the number of characters.
 Finally, since we created a `while loop` at the beginning of our script, we'll need an `exit` statement to exit the loop.

 ```
 #!/bin/sh